webgptorg/promptbook/README.md

 ## 💠 Scheme

-> This chart should be done BETTER
+> ⚠ Warning: This chart should be done BETTER

 <!-- TODO: !!!
 Make it better -->